veewee/xml/docs/reader.md

 }
 ```

-The `NodeSequence` class can be seen as the breadcrumbs of current XML.
+The `NodeSequence` class can be seen as the breadcrumbs of the current XML.
-It points to current element and all of its attributes.
+It points to the current element and all of its attributes.
-You can select the current element, its parent or a complete sequence of elements until the current one in order to match.
+You can select the current element, its parent or a complete sequence of elements until the current one in order matches.